Brane Cosmology with the Chameleon Scalar Field in Bulk

-Since we are interesting to study the positive accelerating expansion of the universe, we introduce a special case of metric instead of (\ref{9}).
-So we continue our work with a FLRW metric as
+Since we are interested in study the positive accelerating expansion of the Universe, we introduce a special case of metric instead of (\ref{9}).
+So we continue our work with a Friedmann-Lema$\hat{\rm i}$tre-Robertson-Walker FLRW metric as

-with a maximally symmetric 3-geometry $\gamma_{ij}$.
-We assume that the brane is embedded on $y=0$, also we take account $Z_2$-symmetry.
+with a maximally symmetric 3 geometry $\gamma_{ij}$.
+We assume that the brane is embedded on $y=0$, also we take account $Z_2$ symmetry.
 It should be mentioned that the metric is continuous but their first derivative with respect to $y$ is discontinuous, and their second derivative with respect to $y$ includes the Dirac delta function.
-Substituting the above metric, one can obtain the non-vanishing component of Einstein tensor in the following form
+Substituting the above metric, one can obtain the nonvanishing component of the Einstein tensor in the following form

-Note that in the above equations we take $b(t,y)=1$, and dot denotes derivative with respect to time and prime denotes derivative with respect to fifth coordinate.
-Since, the second derivative of metric consists the Dirac delta function, according to {\cite{10}} one can define it as where $\hat{a}''$ is the non-distributional part of the double derivative of $a(t,y)$, and $[a']$ is the jump in the first derivative across $y=0$, which defined by The junction functions can be obtained by matching the Dirac delta function in the component of Einstein tensor with the component of brane energy-momentum tensor.
-From the $(0,0)$ and $(i,j)$ component of field equation we have, respectively
+Note that in the above equations we take $b(t,y)=1$, and dot denotes derivative with respect to time and the prime denotes the derivative with respect to the fifth coordinate.
+Since, the second derivative of metric consists of the Dirac delta function, according to {\cite{10}} one can define it as where $\hat{a}''$ is the nondistributional part of the double derivative of $a(t,y)$, and $[a']$ is the jump in the first derivative across $y=0$, which is defined by The junction functions can be obtained by matching the Dirac delta function in the component of Einstein tensor with the component of the brane energy-momentum tensor.
+From the $(0,0)$ and $(i,j)$ component of the field equation we have, respectively

-(note that, here, $\rho_b$ and $p_b$, the brane energy density and pressure respectively, include tension of brane, namely $\rho_b=\rho+{\sigma}$ and $p_b=p-{\sigma}$, where $\rho$ and $p$ are matter density and pressure respectively; see {\cite{10,10-a}}).
-These equations are as same the junction relations which \emph{P. Binetruy et. al.}{\cite{10}} have obtained in their paper.
-However, we should make attention here that the energy density and pressure, namely $\rho_b$ and $p_b$ , depend on scalar field.
+(note that, here, $\rho_b$ and $p_b$, the brane energy density and pressure respectively, include the tension of the brane, namely $\rho_b=\rho+{\sigma}$ and $p_b=p-{\sigma}$, where $\rho$ and $p$ are matter density and pressure respectively; see {\cite{10,10-a}}).
+These equations are the same as the junction relations that { Binetruy , Deffayet, and Longlois}{\cite{10}} have obtained in their paper.
+However, we should note here that the energy density and pressure, namely $\rho_b$ and $p_b$ , depend on the scalar field.
 We shall explain their relation later.
 One can obtain a junction condition for scalar field from its equation of motion.
-According to equation (\ref{3}), we arrive at
+According to Eq. (\ref{3}), we arrive at